 11. Sara Wasson and Sarah Artt, The Twilight Saga and the pleasures of spectatorship: the broken body and the shining body.

 12. Michelle Smith, The postmodern vampire in ‘post-race’ America: HBO’s True Blood.

 13. Kimberley McMahon-Coleman, ‘Myriad mirrors: doppelgängers and doubling in The Vampire Diaries‘.

 14. Ivan Phillips, The vampire in the machine: exploring the undead interface.

 15. Bill Hughes, ‘Legally recognised undead’: essence, difference, and assimilation in Daniel Waters’s Generation Dead.

-16. Marcus Sedgwick, The elusive vampire: folklore and fiction – writing My Swordhand is Fiction.
+16. Marcus Sedgwick, The elusive vampire: folklore and fiction – writing My Swordhand is Singing.